ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Fixed black rain droplets and missing refraction
 - Restored console rain density
 - Sped up menu and pause transitions
-- Pressing radar zoom out button now will make it stay zoomed out for a few seconds
+- Pressed radar zoom out button now will make it stay zoomed out for a few seconds
-- Workaround for lights & motion blur flicker intermittently when player is drunk
 - Fixed helicopter searchlights flicker violently when more than one helicopter is present
 - Fixed radio reset after cutscene
+- Workaround for lights & motion blur flicker intermittently when player is drunk
 - Fixed TLAD phone keypad rendering on top of the plastic cover
 - Fixed TLAD an incorrect traffic cops head texture
 - Fixed some cutscene and interiors models